 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of getting your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your application.

-This estimate depends on the loan amount.
-RESPA requirements require that it has to involve all closing costs and be within a narrow range of accuracy, and I'll analyze the estimate and let you know if everything looks all right.
+The estimate is based on the loan amount.
+RESPA requirements mandate that it has to involve all closing costs and be within a strict range of accuracy, and I'll study the estimate and let you know if it all looks permissible.

 Then it's time to close on your home.
-This will most likely take place at a title company or escrow office and will likely be a smooth and pleasant occasion.
+This will likely take place at a title company or escrow office and will most likely be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, just contact me at 4073631031 or e-mail me at .
+And if you have any questions, be sure to contact me at 4073631031 or e-mail me at .